blueag8/Super-Scholar/README.md

 - Improvements on CSS include UX design for the Mobile Responsive version of the game.
 Without tooltip functionality on the "cog" icon, the user may not realise that this is a link to instructions on how to play the game.
 - LeaderBoard external database.
 I had attempted to access local storage to create a leaderboard for the Game Over modal.
-However, I realised that the best way to store and access players previous scores would be to use an external databas perhaps something like mongoDB.
-Local storage is also only available locally and I would like to expand the availabilty of players and also add a ranking system.
+However, I realised that the best way to store and access players previous scores would be to use an external database perhaps something like MongoDB.
+Local storage is also only available locally and I would like to expand the availability of players and also add a ranking system.

 **Version control**
 Github